 In addition, students can connect with thousands of other learners to discuss and ask questions about the course material.
 There are over 100 courses offered in genetics subjects ranging from epidemiology, public health, introduction to evolution, biotechnology, and epigenetics.
 In addition, courses are offered in a variety of languages.

-An online learning platform founded by Harvard and the Massachusetts Institute of Technology (MIT), edX is where over 20 million learners, top-ranked universities, and industry-leading companies come together to transform traditional education by removing location, cost, and access barriers.
+An online learning platform founded by Harvard and the Massachusetts Institute of Technology (MIT), edX brings together over 20 million learners, top-ranked universities, and industry-leading companies to transform traditional education by removing location, cost, and access barriers.
 Learners of all ages and career stages have the support of their online communities.

 Participants can partake in signature MicroMasters programs, explore new interests, and earn certificates of completion in a wide range of topics and marketable skills.
-With over 35 courses and certifications in genetics, edX allows students anywhere to build skills and advance their career opportunities.
+With over 35 courses and certifications in genetics, edX enables students worldwide to develop skills and enhance their career opportunities.

 The highly ranked Massachusetts Institute of Technology (MIT) offers a free massive open online course (MOOC) in genetics.
 This undergraduate course is offered free online and covers the basics of genetics as it applies to the biological functions of molecules, cells, and multicellular organisms.
 Topics in this course include chromosomes and genomes; natural variation; population genetics; analysis of protein functions; gene regulation; and inherited disease.